keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 Honestly, that’s not that much.

-There’s 38 grams of protein in 1 cup of chicken.
+There’s 38 grams of protein in 1 cup of chicken. <br/>

-There’s 40 grams of protein in half fillet of salmon.
+There’s 40 grams of protein in half fillet of salmon. <br/>
 There’s 62 grams of protein in 1 steak (that weighs about 251g).[^15]

 However:

-There’s 8 grams of (complete) protein in 1 cup of quinoa.
+There’s 8 grams of (complete) protein in 1 cup of quinoa.<br/>
 There’s 9 grams of (complete) protein in one cup of cooked green peas.

 I mean, sure, I could eat 6 cups of quinoa in a day to ensure I get enough protein, but do I want to?
 Also, have you even eaten a lot of quinoa in one day?
 Yeah, me neither, it’s a lot of freaking food.
 It's also a lot of calories.[^16]